 - A vibrant and supportive creative writing community

-- An advisory board of agents and editors from the best agencies and publishing houses, committed to our program and to working with students
+- Visiting agents and editors from the best agencies and publishing houses at each residency

-- Two faculty members who specialize in environmental writing
+- Faculty members who specialize in young adult literature and environmental writing

-- An annual writing contest whose winner is published in the university literary magazine
+- An annual writing contest whose winner is published in Assignment, the program’s own literary journal

 - Awards and scholarships